ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 * It records its own state as `S2`
 * Flags channel <code>C<sub>12</sub></code> as empty
 * Sends out a marker message on all its outgoing channels (in this case, only channel <code>C<sub>21</sub></code>)
-* Normally, it would now start recording any messages that arrive on its other, incoming channels, but in this case, since its only incoming channel (<code>C<sub>12</sub></code>) has already been marked as empty, there is nothing to record
+* Normally, it would now start recording any messages that arrive on its other, incoming channels; however, in this case, since its only incoming channel (<code>C<sub>12</sub></code>) has already been marked as empty, there is nothing to record

 ![Chandy-Lamport Snapshot 2](./img/L8%20CL%20Snapshot%202.png)

-#### Yup, I've Already Seen a Marker Message...
+#### Scenario 2: Yup, I've Already Seen a Marker Message...

-However, if a process sends out a marker message, then we consider that process already to have "seen" a marker message.
-So when the receiving process receives a marker message, it:
+If a process sends out a marker message, then we consider that process already to have "seen" a marker message (its own).
+So when a process that has already sent out its own marker message receives someone else's marker message, it:

 * Stops recording incoming messages on that channel
 * Sets that channel's final state to be the sequence of all messages received whilst recording was active

-Message `m` from `P2` (sent at event `C`) arrives on channel <code>C<sub>21</sub></code> as event `D` on process `P1`.
+Message `m` from `P2` (sent at event `C`) arrives on channel <code>C<sub>21</sub></code> as event `D` in process `P1`.
 This message arrived ***before*** the marker message because channels always behave as FIFO queues.

 Upon receiving this marker message, `P1` then: